SteveEmmerich/zoo/README.md

 }
 ```

-You can also require into your app as a module.
-This will register the environment variables for everything after the require statement.
+If you require `zoo` into your app as a module, it will register the environment variables, but this method is not recommended.

 ```javascript
 require('zoo') // loads from .env in CWD